 - 7.1.
 The vetting subject makes payment via the Horse Sport Ireland Website and complete the relevant information on the form.
 They then download and where applicable manually complete the HSI eVetting Invitation and ID Verification Form - 7.2.
 Vetting subject presents their forms, original identification documents with photocopies to their relevant Children's Officer (or nominated person) for validation (they must comply with the 100-point ID check). - 7.3.
-The vetting subject or Children's Officer then posts their eVetting Invitation and ID Verification Form along with photocopies of the ID used to; HSI Vetting Liaison, Horse Sport Ireland, 1st Floor Beech House, Millennium Park, Naas, Co.
-Kildare W91TK7N. - 7.4.
+The vetting subject or Children's Officer can then post their eVetting Invitation and ID Verification Form along with photocopies of the ID used to; HSI Vetting Liaison, Horse Sport Ireland, 1st Floor Beech House, Millennium Park, Naas, Co.
+Kildare W91TK7N or email copies of the relevant documents to safeguarding@horsesportireland.ie. - 7.4.
 Horse Sport Ireland validates proof of identity and uploads the application to the Garda Vetting Portal who in turn send the vetting subject an e-mail with a link attached inviting him/her to complete a Vetting Application Form via the online portal. - 7.5.
 The vetting subject completes a Vetting Application Form online and submits it to Horse Sport Ireland for review. - 7.6.
 Horse Sport Ireland reviews the Vetting Application Form and submits it to the National Vetting Bureau. - 7.7.
 The National Vetting Bureau processes the application and forwards a vetting disclosure to Horse Sport Ireland. - 7.8.
 Horse Sport Ireland reviews the vetting disclosure and as soon as is practicable provides correspondence of same to the vetting subject.